AppleGamer22/applegamer22.github.io/content/privacy.md

 * Screen resolution

 # Information Disclosed to Outside Parties
 I do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
-This does not include trusted third parties who assist me in operating my site, or servicing you, so long as those parties agree to keep this information confidential.
 However, non-personally identifiable visitor information may be provided to other parties for the purposes of analytics.

 # Third-Party Links
 Third party sites which are displayed on this site have separate and independent privacy policies.
-We therefore have no responsibility or liability for the content and activities of these linked sites.
+I therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, I seek to protect the integrity of our site and welcome any feedback about these sites.

 # Online Privacy Policy Only
 This online privacy policy applies only to information collected through our site and not to information collected offline.